On this page

 - trading in cosmetic products which have been tested on animals.

 You must send an annual report to NVWA regarding the animal tests you have carried out.
-This report must state the purpose of the test, the breed and number of laboratory animals used, the techniques employed and the extent to which the animals were subjected to stress.
+This report must state:

 Online application procedure via Message Box